 I don’t think that we can talk about financial blessings or wealth from a biblical perspective without discussing tithing.
 Tithing is a very big issue in the Christian community.
 I have a detailed study on the topic as mentioned above.
 However, we will briefly discuss it in this study, because of how impacting it is on our lives and money.

 We will then compile what we have learned from the above analysis and come to a conclusion about wealth, provision, and financial blessings.

 Let us first evaluate some of the wealthy people presented to us in the bible.
 How did they become wealthy?
 What did they do so that they became wealthy?
 What part did God play in them obtaining their wealth?

 - He lived in Ur of the Chaldeans (a pagan culture)

-- Terah took Lot (whose father, Haran had died), Abram, and Sarai (Abram?s wife) from Ur to go to Canaan.
-However, they settled in the city of Haran (Genesis 11:31)
+- Terah took Lot (whose father, Haran had died), Abram, and Sarai (Abram’s wife) from Ur to go to Canaan.
+However, they settled at the city of Haran (Genesis 11:31)